Choosing the Right Walking and Running Shoe for Your Feet

 Continue reading

-A broken toe can be very painful and lead to complications if not properly fixed.
-If you have any concerns about your feet, contact Scott Samera, DPM from Samera / Foot + Ankle.
+Finding a properly-fitting shoe is important in reducing injuries and preventing foot problems.
+For more information about treatment, contact Scott Samera, DPM from Samera / Foot + Ankle.
 Our doctor will treat your foot and ankle needs.

 If you have any questions please feel free to contact our office located in Lake City and Branford, FL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.